trunk-io/docs/check/configuration/supported/black.md

 ## Auto Enabling

-Black will be auto-enabled if any of the following filetypes are present: *python, jupyter, python-interface*
+Black will be auto-enabled if any *Python, Jupyter or Python-interface* files are present.

-## Settings